 Sitting close to Chaweng Lake, Khao Hua Jook Chedi is a temple that offers spectacular 360-degree views of the coast and countryside.

-Going to the temple requires a hike as it sits atop a hill.
-No public transportation is available, so you can either make your own way there or book an organized tour.
+To reach the temple, visitors must embark on a hike, as it sits atop a hill.
+Please be aware that there is no public transportation available to the temple, so you have the option to either make your own way there or book an organized tour.

 6. A Sunrise SUP Tour (Bangrak Beach)

-You'll paddle at sunrise when the place is quiet and the shore empty.
-At this time of day, you'll experience a more intimate encounter with nature, as wildlife wakes with the sun and the locals rise.
+Embark on a serene paddle at sunrise when the beach is quiet and the shore uncrowded.
+This magical time of day allows for an intimate encounter with nature, as wildlife awakens with the sun, and the locals begin their day.

 Do wear sun lotion!